anmalkov/osv-scanner/README.md

 # OSV-Scanner

-This repository contains a script to build a container image for Google OSV-Scanner tool and push it to Docker Hub.
+This repository contains a script to build a container image for the latest release of Google OSV-Scanner tool and push it to Docker Hub.

 The image is available at [anmalkov/osv-scanner](https://hub.docker.com/r/anmalkov/osv-scanner).